AndreasVanBarel/BarelEngine/readme.md

 # Barel Engine
 Tools for interfacing with compute shaders for GPU computations.
 Low level, relying solely on OpenGL (not OpenCL).
-This has the advantage that results rendered in real time in a window without needing to pass through the CPU again.
+This has the advantage that results are rendered in real time in a window without needing to pass through the CPU again.
 Originally ideated as a (toy) 2d gaming engine, since this did not exist in Julia at the time.

 ## Features